brootware/redactkitdoc/docs/README.md

 ## Overview

-RedactKit is a cli tool to redact and un-redact sensitive data from multiple log files.
+RedactKit is a CLI tool to redact and un-redact sensitive data from multiple log files.

 **What is it about?**

 GovTech GIG, as the Infrastructure Engineer Capability Center, provides functional leadership to WOG.
-As part of this initiative, there are tools and processes that Agencies can leverage on for their technical operations work.
-This cli tool addresses the common issue GIG has faced during Co-sourcing model with vendors and product principals.
+As part of this initiative, there are tools and processes that Agencies can leverage for their technical operations work.
+This tool addresses the common issue GIG has faced during the Co-sourcing model with vendors and product principals.

 **Scenario:**